adamdimeski/hydroIOT/README.md

 These scripts are implements as systemd services on a raspberry pi zero with a wifi dongle.

 Work on the project is currently active.

+Current Features:
+  - Remote Control of Fan/Lights
+  - Temperature and Humidity Readout

+Features Coming Soon:
+  - Automatic Control of Fan with respect to temperature and grow guide
+  - Lights Timer
+  - Remote control of fogger devices
+  - Camera View